 This issue brief, developed by our colleagues at Manatt Health, describes select policy and strategy levers that Medicaid agencies can employ to improve maternal health outcomes and address outcome disparities in five areas: coverage, enrollment, benefits, models of care, and quality improvement.
 In some cases, the Medicaid agency will be responsible for implementing these policies; in other cases, the Medicaid agency can lead collaboration with other state agencies such as the public health department or the state marketplace.

-On March 11, State Health and Value Strategies will also host a companion webinar that will highlight and discuss select strategies from the issue brief.
-Those interested in tuning in can register here.
+On March 11, State Health and Value Strategies hosted a companion webinar that highlighted and discussed select strategies from the issue brief.

 In this new expert perspective series, State Health and Value Strategies will highlight examples of the work states are engaging in to prepare for and operationalize the unwinding of the continuous coverage requirement to minimize coverage losses.
 This new series aims to showcase strategies that other states may be interested in adopting and highlight how states are leveraging federal flexibilities.

 The unwinding of the Medicaid continuous coverage requirement represents the largest nationwide coverage transition since the Affordable Care Act, with significant health equity implications.
 Given the intense focus on coverage transitions during the unwinding, some states have initiated plans to publish a data dashboard to monitor progress.
 To date, five states—Iowa, Minnesota, Utah, Washington, and West Virginia—have publicly released some type of unwinding data (this includes states reporting unwinding data in both a dashboard and a static format, but not states with pre-existing enrollment dashboards that don’t specifically identify unwinding cohorts).
 SHADAC will update this expert perspective as additional dashboards go live.